 How can the teaching goals be realized?

 The best way to learn is through discovery or curiosity-driven inquiry.
 Traditional textbook approaches to a subject are important, but you really learn and develop critical thinking when you ask questions and try, by yourself at first, to answer them.
 I have always been partial to the tutorial system employed by universities like Oxford University.
 Exceptional universities are exceptional because they are not production lines.
 I am not one to laud over the prestigious universities (they also get a lot wrong), but often they are not fixated on metrics.
 Of course, their financial situation allows them this indulgence.
 But even in less financially stable universities, the essence of what a university is about should not be lost in metrics.
-Some things are not quantifiable and any university that insists on things like KPIs (key performance indicators) has lost their way.
+Some things are not quantifiable and any university that insists on things like KPIs (key performance indicators) has lost its way.
 The corporatization of universities has been an enormous setback in tertiary education.

 Formal, didactic lectures have their place.
 Sometimes it is important to provide a broad outline of something, a framework, and context, or a systematic approach to a particular subject.
 In these instances, there is no limit to the size of classes.
 But learning through discovery, whether theoretically or in the laboratory, is the key to becoming an independent, critical thinker.
+Here a dialectic philosophy (both co-intentional and co-extensional) is most appropriate.

 My suggestions for basic science students

-If you are thinking about pursuing a career in science or science-related fields, my suggestion is that you do at least the following at university level:
+If you are thinking about pursuing a career in science or science-related fields, my suggestion is that you do at least the following at the university level:

 one year of mathematics,